<< First < Prev 1 2 3 4 5 ... Next > Last >>

 How long have you been in local government and what is your role?

-I have been fortunate to be a part of this sector for 20 years, working across a number of communities with diverse range of needs, challenges and opportunities.
+I have been fortunate to be a part of this sector for 20 years, working across a number of communities with a diverse range of needs, challenges and opportunities.
 The chance to support people to live well and to thrive is what drives me.

-I have recently started as the Senior Manager for Community Engagement and Experience with City if Playford.
+I have recently started as the Senior Manager for Community Engagement and Experience with City of Playford.
 I feel so lucky to continue to work with passionate and experienced people who have the right combination of vision and capability to support our community to grow.

 What does a typical day look like for you?